StrengthAnalytics/PlatformPro/README.md

-# Platform Pro
+# Platform Coach

-This document provides a comprehensive overview of the Platform Pro application, detailing its features, technical architecture, and core logic.
+This document provides a comprehensive overview of the Platform Coach application, detailing its features, technical architecture, and core logic.
 It is intended to be a living document, updated with each functional change to the application.

 ## 1. Project Overview

-Platform Pro is a suite of powerful, client-side tools designed for powerlifters, strength athletes, and their coaches.
+Platform Coach is a suite of powerful, client-side tools designed for powerlifters, strength athletes, and their coaches.
 The primary goal is to streamline the planning, execution, and analysis of training and competition.
 The application is a Progressive Web App (PWA) built to work offline, ensuring reliability on competition day where internet connectivity may be unstable.

 ---